luzanql/weather_track/readme.md

 ### Weather Track API
 This project is a REST API application in which a user can sign up and use it to track the historical data of its weather requests.
-This Project used the Open Weather Map API https://rapidapi.com/community/api/open-weather-map/
+This Project uses the Open Weather Map API https://rapidapi.com/community/api/open-weather-map/

+### Backlog Features
-(WIP): A user can add mood  and a note to the request logs.
-This will be in order to collect data of how they feel (Maybe in the future, users can realizes gray days are vibrant than sunny days)
+ A user can add mood  and a note to the request logs.
+This will be in order to collect data of how they feel (users could realize gray days are vibrant than sunny days)
 ## Requirements
 `Weather Track API` uses at least PHP 7.4.28, and a Conexion to MySQL